Problem

 Stack

-- Accessibility: WCAG 2.1 AA compliance baseline — tested with screen readers and automated axe-core checks in CI
+- Accessibility: WCAG 2.1 AA compliance baseline across prescription and patient workflows

 Outcome